-The inspection assessed progress with any areas for improvement identified since the last medicines management inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
+This was the first medicines management inspection in this newly registered residential care home situated within Lisnisky nursing home.
+The inspection assessed progress with any areas for improvement identified since the pre-registration premises inspection and was to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

-Evidence of good practice was found in relation to medicines administration, medicine records, medicine storage and the management of controlled drugs.
-Staff were commended for their ongoing efforts regarding quality improvement in the management of medicines.
+Evidence of good practice was found in relation to medicine records, care planning, medicine storage and the management of controlled drugs.